-If your extension level has the tools for the simultaneous engineering, several users can work on the same document at the same time.
-To do this the document is copied in a specific way (a "clone" is made).
-These clones can be treated separately in the usual way and afterwards be remerged (consolidated) into the Consolidation Desktop.
+If your extension stage has the tools for the simultaneous engineering, several users can work on the same document at the same time.
+To do this, the document is copied in a specific way (a "clone" is made).
+These clones can be worked on in parallel in the usual way and afterwards be merged (consolidated) again with the help of the Consolidation Desktop.

-If you do not work with the clone, then the following will apply: the user who first opens an IQ document can change its content without any restriction depending on the access right that is assigned to him.
-During this time other users can open the document read access only.
+If you do not work with a clone, then the following will apply: the user who first opens an IQ document can change its content without any restriction depending on his access rights.
+During this time other users can open the document for read access only.